MXHJohn314/User-Recognition-CS3120-Project-/getting_started/GETTING_STARTED.md

    ![alt text](taskbar_icon.png "Taskbar Icon")

 6. Right-clicking the icon brings up the context menu.
-Here, you can read the about section, help section, or exit if you are done running the keylogger.
+Here you can read the about section, help section, or exit if you are done running the keylogger.
    ![alt text](context_menu.png "Context Menu")